Financial Advisor Careers in Alabama

 Series 7 Exam (General Securities Representative)

 Required by FINRA to sell securities products.
-125 questions, 225 minutes, 72% passing score.
+125 questions, 225 minutes.
 Covers investment products, trading, regulations, and client suitability.
 Must be sponsored by a FINRA-registered firm to sit for the exam.

 Series 63 Exam (Uniform Securities Agent State Law)

 Required for state registration in Alabama.
-60 questions, 75 minutes, 72% passing score.
+60 questions, 75 minutes.
 Covers state securities regulations, ethical practices, and fiduciary responsibilities.
 Required by the Alabama Securities Commission.

 Alabama Securities Commission Registration